Drilling and completion costs 150% of AFE

 Address any concerns about cost prior to accepting working interest.

-I’m a very small fry in this lease 3 wells were drilled over the sections.
-I agree on the no free rides.
+I’m a very small fry in this lease; 3 wells were drilled over the sections.
+I agree on no free rides.
 So I believe that the ones risking audit should get a return for their risk.
 I know that there isn’t current law.
 But it’s wrong for a company to know that they overcharge people and pocket the money that belongs to those people.

 All expenses are tax deductible for the working interest owner.
-That’s why people take working interests
+That’s why people take working interests.

-Yep I could have asked them, "Do you guys have sloppy bookkeeping?
-Did your accountant use to work for the government where 50% cost overruns is a good deal.
-Because we’re too lazy or incompetent to button down our projected costs.
+Yep, I could have asked them, “Do you guys have sloppy bookkeeping?
+Did your accountant use to work for the government where 50% cost overruns is a good deal?
+Because we’re too lazy or incompetent to button down our projected costs.”

-Yes I do enjoy the ability to deduct all the expenses of drilling and completion of a well.
-But I surely don’t want to be over charged for those expenses.
+Yes, I do enjoy the ability to deduct all the expenses of drilling and completion of a well.
+But I surely don’t want to be overcharged for those expenses.
 I also love the depletion expense.
 But that’s only part of the reason.

-You could just go along with the program and let the oil company do the exploration or you could call for an audit and owe more money
+You could just go along with the program and let the oil company do the exploration or you could call for an audit and owe more money.

 Rockhound2 did you work for Samson or Enron?

 Go ahead with audit I guess.
-Sounds risky
+Sounds risky.

 This topic was automatically closed after 90 days.
 New replies are no longer allowed.